What Does it Take to Be an Editor?

 - Adobe Systems Adobe Dreamweaver

-Where Editors Are Employed
+Where Editors Work

 The table below shows the approximate number of Editors employed by various industries.